Microsoft SignTool: Signing Executable Files Through a Seamless Approach

 To Timestamp and Digitally Sign an executable file simultaneously:

 For timestamping purposes, you must write down the address to a timestamping server of your Certificate Authority.
-The above command illustrates the address to Comodo Timestamping Server.
+The above command illustrates the address to DigiCert Timestamping Server.
 You can replace it with your CA’s address, and your software will get a timestamp and a digital sign.

 Recommended: Sign Executable Files Using EV Code Signing Certificate